SantoroDarlan/SantoroDarlan/README.md

-- # - Aluno da turma G do Formadores em Ação
+- # Aluno da turma G do Formadores em Ação.